eigr/eigr.github.io/eigr_io/blog/2023-05-25-distributed-elixir-made-easy.md

 1. Where does `"my-system"` comes from?
 2. Why is it a `Sdk`?
 3. How do I run it?
-4. How does it keep the state behind the scenes?
+4. Why not just use a GenServer?
-5. Why not just use a GenServer?
+5. How does it keep the state behind the scenes?
-6. What does this have to do with a distributed system?
+6. How is this related with distributed systems?

 Let's answer those in the following sections: